simosca92/Semantic-Engine/README.md

   ```
   $ sh getPrepared.sh
   ```
-  This will download all the models files required (WARNING: the files are about 5 GB each)
+  This will download all the model files required (WARNING: the files are about 5 GB each)

   *